 There’s no better time to start building your brand and preparing for the job search than right now.
 Here are some things you can do before you make your way to campus to get started on the right track.

 Wondering how to craft the perfect Johnson resume, write a cover letter, come up with Problem-Action-Result Statements, and shine in an interview?
-Find tools and advice relevant to the current market in our Johnson Getting Down to Business Workbook (pdf).
+Find tools and advice relevant to the current market in our Johnson Getting Down to Business 2023-2024 Workbook.

 Take time to reconnect with former managers and co-workers or undergraduate friends and classmates.
 Tell them about your MBA plans and ask them to keep you in mind for internships or opportunities in the next year.